VAALCO Energy (NYSE:EGY) Downgraded by StockNews.com to Hold

-StockNews.com downgraded shares of VAALCO Energy (NYSE:EGY – Get Rating) from a buy rating to a hold rating in a report issued on Tuesday.
+StockNews.com lowered shares of VAALCO Energy (NYSE:EGY – Get Rating) from a buy rating to a hold rating in a research report released on Thursday.

 Institutional Investors Weigh In On VAALCO Energy